adrg/go-wkhtmltopdf/README.md

 		log.Fatal(err)
 	}

-	err = ioutil.WriteFile("example.pdf", output, 0644)
+	err = ioutil.WriteFile("ex1.pdf", output, 0644)
 	if err != nil {
 		log.Fatal(err)
 	}
 }
 ```

-## How to install, build and run the shipped example
+## How to install, build and run those shipped examples

 Even though this is a very simple process, we've got a Makefile to help us do it over and over without much typing.